Xilinx/mlir-aie/reference_designs/vck5000/vector_add/README.md

 # <ins>Vector Scalar</ins>

-Single tile performs `vector * scalar` of size `4096`.
-The kernel does a `1024` vector multiply and is invoked multiple times to complete the full vector*scalar compute.
+Single tile performs a very simple `+` operations from two vectors loaded into memory.
+The tile then stores the sum of those two vectors back to external memory.

+The kernel executes on AIE tile (6, 2).
+Both input vectors are brought into the tile from Shim tile (6, 0).
+The AIE tile performs the summation operations and the Shim tile brings the data back out to external memory.

-To compile desing in Windows:
+To compile the design:
 ```
 make
-make build/vectorScalar.exe
 ```

 To run the design: